knotsanimation/kloch/doc/source/index.rst

    :language: yaml
    :caption: demo-profile.yml

-The above profile can be executed by using the CLI:
+The above profile can be executed by using the :abbr:`CLI (Command Line Interface)` tool:

 .. code-block:: shell